SuperOfficeDocs/superoffice-docs/docs/api/tutorials/auth-code-flow-quickstart.md

 6. Click the **Login** or **Contacts** link.
 The browser navigates to the SuperOffice SuperID sign-in page.

-7. At this point, if you have multiple tenants, a list of available tenants appear.
+7. At this point, if you have multiple tenants, a list of available tenants is shown.
 Choose **a tenant** to grant access to your application.

     ![imageanls.png][img9]